-- Clear any data loaded into RAW.
+- 1. Clear any data loaded into RAW.
 Click on the Series tab in the control panel.
-Click the "Select file in series" button.
-Navigate to the Tutorial_Data/sec_data/sec_sample_1 folder and select any of the .dat files in the folder. - Tip: In the Files tab, click the "Clear All" button.

-• Troubleshooting: If you get an error message, it means you don't have a configuration file loaded.
+Click the "Select" button.
+Navigate to the Tutorial_Data/sec_data/sec_sample_1 folder and select any of the .dat files in the folder. - Tip: In the Files tab, click the "Clear All" button to clear all data in RAW. - Troubleshooting: If you get an error message, it means you don't have a configuration file loaded.
 Load the SAXS.cfg file referenced earlier.